hashinclude72/weatherApp/README.md

 * Swipe down to relaod
 * Toast popup in error screen for detailed errors
 * `Redux` used in `main` branch and `React Context` is used in `context-api` branch
-* Weather icons lottie animations
+* Weather icons are lottie animations

 ### Custom Hooks